kylebakerio/stats-in-vr/README.md

 ## yet another necro component pulled into service

 I've wanted this for a while, but I googled, found this, and then found what looked like a [promising pull request](https://github.com/chenzlabs/stats-in-vr/pull/1
 ).
-It hadn't been touched in 5 years, so I've spent some time updating it, improving it, making it faster, lighter, and adding features.
+It hadn't been touched in 5 years, so I've spent some time--arguably too much time--updating it, improving it, making it faster, lighter, and adding features.

 You can access it through jsdelivr's cdn here: https://cdn.jsdelivr.net/gh/kylebakerio/stats-in-vr@1.4.0/stats-in-vr.js